ember-learn/guides-source/guides/v3.7.0/components/triggering-changes-with-actions.md

 itself](../../templates/actions/), or by child components.

 Let's look at the parent component's JavaScript file.
-In this example, imagine we have a parent component called `user-profile` that shows the user's profile to them.
+In this example, imagine we have a parent component called `UserProfile` that shows the user's profile to them.

 We'll implement an action on the parent component called